bethsmith0623/SEI-CC_4/work/w01/d4/04-dom-events.md

 - Add event listeners for events such as `click`
 - Explore the event object
 - Explain event bubbling
+- Use event bubbling to implement event delegation
 - Stop an event from bubbling

 ---